Single-photon hologram of a zero-area pulse

-In this Letter we experimentally combined highly unintuitive phenomena bringing together the bosonic and quantum nature of single-photon light and the complex spectral structure of ultra-fast zero-area pulses obtained in resonant bandwidth-mismatched interaction between a single photon and $^{87}$Rb vapors.
-Our experiment demonstrates how the Hong-Ou-Mandel effect can be spectrally resolved and harnessed for characterization of ultra-fast single-photons in a holography-like method.
-The broadband ultra-fast photons carry a unique spectral footprint of the resonant interaction with narrow atomic transitions, corresponding to their zero-area temporal shape.
-Demonstrated herein, spectral single-photon holography both supplements and extends previous homodyne measurements of single-photon zero-area pulses, as well as promises unique applications in probing ultra-fast transient phenomena such as picosecond-scale chemical reactions.
+In this Letter we experimentally combined highly unintuitive phenomena bringing together the bosonic and quantum nature of SP light and the complex spectral structure of ultrafast ZA pulses obtained in resonant BM interaction between a SP and $^{87}$Rb vapors.
+Our experiment demonstrates how the Hong-Ou-Mandel effect can be spectrally resolved and harnessed for characterization of ultrafast SPs in a holography-like method.
+The broadband ultrafast photons carry a unique spectral footprint of the resonant interaction with narrow atomic transitions, corresponding to their ZA temporal shape.
+Demonstrated herein, SSPH both supplements and extends previous homodyne measurements of SP ZA pulses, as well as promises unique applications in probing ultrafast transient phenomena such as picosecond-scale chemical reactions.
 Notably, no matching of the reference to the photon is required.
 This may on one hand come as a surprise, since visibility of interference is reduced as the two photons cease to match in the time domain.
 Our method solves this via spectrally-resolved detection, where local visibility of spectral HOM interference is high.
-Furthermore, it broadens the fundamental understanding of single-photon bandwidth-mismatched light-atom interactions and brings closer the prospect of engineering those phenomena for the range of applications.
-Apart from spectroscopic applications, such interactions may find natural applications in quantum information processing in the spectral domain \citep{Brecht2015,Lukens:17,https://doi.org/10.1002/lpor.202000464}.
+Furthermore, it broadens the fundamental understanding of SP BM light-atom interactions and brings closer the prospect of engineering those phenomena for the range of applications.
+Apart from spectroscopic applications, such interactions may find natural applications in quantum information processing in the spectral domain \citep{Brecht2015,Lukens2017,KhodadadKashi2021}.